Rick Joy

-Rick Joy (born 1958 Maine, United States) is an American architect.
+Rick Joy (born 1958 in Maine, United States) is an American architect.
 Rick Joy is Principal of Studio Rick Joy, an architecture and planning firm established in 1993 in Tucson, Arizona.

 Early life

 Joy was born in Dover-Foxcroft, Maine.
 He studied music at the University of Maine before studying architecture at the University of Arizona, graduating in 1990.
 His architectural career began with a 3-year appointment on the design team of the Phoenix Public Library with Will Bruder Architects.